dynamiqs/dynamiqs/docs/applications/experimental-fits.md

 [^1]:  [Quantum control of a cat-qubit with bit-flip times exceeding ten seconds, arxiv:2307.06617](https://arxiv.org/pdf/2307.06617.pdf)

 ## Fitting real-world data, step by step

+In this notebook, we will load the experimental data (or simulate some), encode the two photon exchange model in dynamiqs, simulate the system evolution and measure the number of photons at different instants.
+We will then use gradient descent to fit the $g_2$ parameter to the data.

 We start by importing all necessary libraries: